safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 | ethAdapter4 | owner4   |
 | ethAdapter5 | owner5   |

-After obtaining the `protocolKit` instance, we can use `createTransaction()` to generate a transaction.
+After obtaining the `protocolKit` instance, we can use `createTransaction()` to generate a transaction object.

 ```typescript
 // Create the transaction.
 Send 0.01 ETH